codeHaiku22/Modern-Lightweight-Linux/Lightweight Linux.md

 &nbsp;
 ## Methodology
 The procedure for this experiment is quite simple.
 Create a virtual machine with no operating system installed and take a snapshot.
 Download the ISOs of each distribution.
 Install a distro to the virtual machine using the default settings whenever possible (avoiding the option to install additional drivers and media codecs).
 Then, measure the results at an idle state of the running distro.
-Finally, revert the virtual machine back to its snapshot (no OS installed) and repeat for the next distro.
+Finally, revert the virtual machine back to the snapshot (no OS installed) and repeat for the next distro.

 ### Download the ISO Files
 Thanks to some useful criteria, it is a lot easier to test 5 distros as compared to 20 distros.
 I downloaded the latest ISO file directly from the respective website for each distro.
 The sizes of the ISOs differed significantly (sorted below in descending file size order).